 Every meaningful thing has its own structure.
 You know what, there is nothing in this world which don’t have a basic structure.

 Like – buildings have their own structure chair, table, furniture all have their structures.
 Foods, chemicals, we writing with pen on paper or board, all have structures.
 Our talks, sentences also have structures.
-Structure means formation of something.
-A simple declarative sentence basically have the following structure. i.e –
+Structure means the formation of something.
+A simple declarative sentence basically has the following structure. i.e –

 Sub + verb + object.

 Ex – (a).
 I read a book.

 It is a very simple structured sentence that expresses only a general idea.
 If you want to express something negative, then your sentence structure will be: